Hearing, document release likely in Idaho slayings case - NewsBreak

 BOISE, Idaho — (AP) — The man accused in the November slayings of four University of Idaho students is back in Idaho, where he’s charged with four counts of first-degree murder and felony burglary, and could make his first court appearance as early as Thursday.

-Bryan Kohberger's return to the state also means sealed documents that could answer key questions in the closely watched case will soon be released publicly.
+Bryan Kohberger's arrival in the state also means sealed documents that could answer key questions in the closely watched case will soon be released publicly.

 The public release of court documents could shed some light on Latah County Prosecutor Bill Thompson’s reasons for accusing Kohburger in the Nov.
 13 stabbing deaths of Kaylee Goncalves, Madison Mogen, Xana Kernodle and Ethan Chapin and answer key questions about how authorities built a case against him.

 Kohberger was arrested at his parents' home in eastern Pennsylvania last week and agreed to be extradited to Idaho.
-His attorney Jason LaBar said Kohberger was eager to be exonerated and described him as "an ordinary guy."
-The attorney said that Kohberger would be represented by the chief public defender in Idaho's Kootenai County upon his return to the state.
+His attorney in Pennsylvania, Monroe County chief public defender Jason LaBar, said Kohberger was eager to be exonerated and described him as "an ordinary guy."
+He said Kohberger would be represented by the chief public defender in Idaho's Kootenai County once in the state.

 The nighttime attack at a Moscow home near the University of Idaho campus spread fear through the surrounding community, as authorities seemed stumped by the brutal stabbings.
 Investigators appeared to make a breakthrough, however, after searching for a white sedan that was seen around the time of the killings and analyzing DNA evidence collected from the crime scene.